 - Final Score: Your final score ranges from 200 to 600.

-Please note that if you completed an evaluation on CodeSignal in the past, your coding report will reflect the new Assessment Score format going forward.
+Please note that if you completed an evaluation on CodeSignal in the past, your assessment result will reflect the new Assessment Score format going forward.
 In these cases, the correctness of your solutions has not changed; rather, the original correctness of your code is simply recalculated in a new and improved format.